REAL TIME RESTORATION

 it finally did come off !

-motor on the left , mechanism on the
+motor on the left , mechanism on the right

 axle broke at dismantling